 – Japan : AWA streams * 100/5.5 (AWA has 5.5% of the Japanese streaming market)

 – Elsewhere : Spotify streams * (370 – 8.5 – 9.5 – 33 – 9) / 207 (370 million global subscribers minus 8.5 million from South Korea minus 9.5 million from Japan minus 33 million from China divided by the number of Spotify only users minus 9 million more Asian users) + Genie streams * 3.05 (uses Genie rather than Spotify to extrapolate markets like Taiwan, Thailand and Vietnam)

 – China* : QQ video streams * 50 if the song is available for audio stream, QQ video streams * 5 elseway (scale built based on known figures for several major artists)– Elsewhere : Youtube views

 *since 96.4% of Chinese streaming platforms are free users, that paid-for users pay less than $2 a month and that they are also used as video streaming platforms, their streams are weighted in par with YouTube streams.

-Audio Stream value – 1500 plays equal 1 album unit
+Audio Stream – 1500 plays equal 1 album unit

-A year ago we pointed out that they have no signature song.
+A pair of years ago we pointed out that they had no signature song.
 This remains true today with most of the songs in their personal Top 20 having incredibly similar numbers, even if Dynamite is pulling ahead.

-In South Korea, Boy with Luv and Spring Day are both massive at over 100 million streams each.
-In Japan, their top 3 is made of Fake Love, Blood Sweat & Tears, and I Need U.
+In South Korea, Boy with Luv and Spring Day are both massive at over 100 million streams each, they top Dynamite to complete their top 3.

 Full catalog breakdown